mesarcik/mesarcik.github.io/_posts/2021-12-08-blog-post-simclr.md

 	Constrative learning is a representation learning paradigm where the similarities and differences of samples in a dataset are exploited in order to learn more robust represenations of the data.
 This is done by learning a transformation which maps similar samples close to each other while repelling different samples from one and other.
 In the past this was often done in a supervised manner using triplet-losses and/or Siamese networks.

 **1.2 What is self-supervised learning?**
-	Self-supervised learning is machine learning
+	Self-supervised learning is an unsupervised machine learning framwork in which pretext tasks are used as indirect training objectives such that the self-supervised trained methods can be used for downstream tasks.
+Examples of pretext tasks are [Context Prediction](https://arxiv.org/pdf/1505.05192.pdf)

 **1.3 Why then do we care about SimCLR?**